There's a crack in everything

 Typically two opposite dynamics are always at play:

-On an individual basis, it are personal experiences that lift us out of our belief system.
-Because what one knows, one does not need to believe.
-Hence certain special experiences and/or states of consciousness can provide the 'crack' that is meant with 'there's a crack in everything', and provide the trigger for a individual path of discovery, exploration and into initiation.
+Because what one knows (from experience), one does not need to believe.
+Hence certain experiences and/or states of consciousness out-of-the-ordinary can provide the 'crack' that is meant with 'there's a crack in everything', and provide the trigger for a individual path of discovery, exploration and into initiation.

 The title and quote